Student Records and Registration

 Enrollment Verification

-Student Records and Registration verifies enrollment for insurance companies, banks, scholarships, employment, etc. The Financial Aid and Scholarships Office verifies enrollment for students applying for its financial aid programs.
+Student Records and Registration verifies enrollment for insurance companies, banks, scholarships, employment, etc. The Financial Aid and Scholarship Office verifies enrollment for students applying for its financial aid programs.

 You are a full-time graduate student if you are enrolled in at least eight graduate-level semester units (courses numbered 400–699).
 Courses numbered 100 through 399 do not count full value towards the eight graduate-level semester units required for full-time status for graduate students.
 Regularly enrolled graduate students employed half-time or more as graduate assistants, research assistants, or part-time faculty may use the employment as the equivalent of up to four semester hours in determining full-time status.
 Verification of this must be obtained through the Office of Graduate Studies.